 Portugal - produces port, which everyone has heard of, plus a load of table wines from obscure indigenous grapes

 Spain - forget Rioja, inland Spain is the place for good, value wines; also produces the ultra-unfashionable but wonderful fortified wine, sherry, as beloved of your Auntie; comes in a range of styles from bone-dry fino and tangy manzanilla to rich, nutty, raisiny dry oloroso and deliciously sweet stuff

-USA - basically, California; wines can be a bit textbook - well-made but without a huge amount of individuality, but that has not stopped them being the Frenchies in competitions
+USA - basically, California; wines can be a bit textbook - well-made but without a huge amount of individuality, but that has not stopped them beating the Frenchies in competitions

 Food and wine - wine and food